Memnoc/pokemon-selector/README.md

 - `useEffect` hook listens for changes to `selectedPokemon`
 - it is triggered when `pokemonData` or `selectedPokemon` changes.
 - when you select a pokemon `(selectedPokemon)` and no data is loaded `(!pokemonData)` an API call is made fetching the data about that selected pokemon.
+- the double dependency is an extra safe way to control the effect:
+- it runs whenever the state of `selectedPokemon` changes
+- this happens on selection from the dropdown
+- the API call is made
+- `pokemonData` seems redundant but it is not.
+We check if `pokemonData` is `null` **before** making the API call.
+This ensure the API call is made only if the data isn't already fetched.
+Hence, no wasted API calls.
+- `pokemonData` is a safeguard - this practice is optional, but recommended.

 ```typescript
 useEffect(() => {